 § 5-40.1-14.
 Grounds for refusal to renew, suspension, or revocation of license.

-(a) The board may deny a license or refuse to renew a license or may suspend or revoke a license or may impose probationary conditions if the licensee has been found guilty of unprofessional conduct which has endangered or is likely to endanger the health, welfare, or safety of the public.
+(a) The board may deny a license or refuse to renew a license or may suspend or revoke a license or may impose probationary conditions if the licensee has been found guilty of unprofessional conduct that has endangered or is likely to endanger the health, welfare, or safety of the public.
 Unprofessional conduct includes:

 (1) Obtaining a license by means of fraud, misrepresentation, or concealment of material facts;